AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 With the theory, we could further confirm that the ideas kept being emphasized by Alan Kay, Joe Armstrong
 - message passing is the most universal semantic to model the physical world
 - objects are the units of intelligence
-- time must be a first-class citizen in a first principle theory of intelligence
+- time must be a first-class citizen to be studied in a first principle theory of intelligence

 ## hypothesis and cross-discipline observations derived from the theory
 ### origin of animal brain